Medical model of disability: Components and usage

-Criticism
+Limitations

-The medical model focuses on individual intervention and treatment as the proper approach to disability.
-Emphasis is placed on the biological expression of disability rather than on the systems and structures that can inhibit the lives of people with disabilities.
+The medical model focuses on individual intervention and treatment as the primary approach to disability.
+Emphasis is placed on the biological expression of disability rather than the systemic and environmental barriers that can inhibit the lives of people with disabilities.
 Under the medical model, disabled bodies are defined as something to be corrected, changed, or cured.
-Terminology used can perpetuate negative labels such as deviant, pathological, and defective, thus, best understood in medical terms.
-The history and future of disability are severely constricted, focusing solely on medical implications and can overlook social constructions contributing to the experience of disability.
+Some researchers argue terminology used can perpetuate negative labels such as deviant, pathological, and defective.
+Traditionally, discussions about disability often focuses mainly on biological factors, which potentially overlooks social facts contributing to the experience of disability.
 Alternatively, the social model presents disability less as an objective fact of the body and mind, and positions it in terms of social relations and barriers that an individual may face in social settings.

 The medical model of disability can influence the factors within the creation of medical or disability aides, such as creating aides reminiscent of hospital settings and institutions which can be traumatic to some who have spent an extended period of time there, or which solely reflect the function of hospital aides but not necessarily the function of an aide outside of these contexts.

 Among advocates of disability rights, who tend to subscribe to the social model instead, the medical model of disability is often cited as the basis of an unintended social degradation of disabled people (otherwise known as ableism).
 Resources are seen as excessively misdirected towards an almost-exclusively medical focus when those same resources could potentially be used towards things like universal design and societal inclusionary practices.
 This includes the monetary and societal costs and benefits of various interventions, be they medical, surgical, social or occupational, from prosthetics, drug-based and other cures, and medical tests such as genetic screening or preimplantation genetic diagnosis.
 According to disability rights advocates, the medical model of disability is used to justify large investment in these procedures, technologies and research, when adaptation of the disabled person's environment could potentially be more beneficial to the society at large, as well as financially cheaper and physically more attainable.

 Also, some disability rights groups see the medical model of disability as a civil rights issue and criticize charitable organizations or medical initiatives that use it in their portrayal of disabled people, because it promotes a pitiable, essentially negative, largely disempowered image of people with disabilities rather than casting disability as a political, social and environmental problem (see also the political slogan "Piss On Pity").

+Healthcare

+Modern public health research has contributed to the medical model, as qualifications of which conditions and abnormalities constitute as a disability changed with the advancement of science.
+The centralization of medical knowledge through national research archives contributed greatly to standardized categorization of disability.
+The emergence of internationally accepted classifications gave rise to newly recognized pathologies of the human condition.